 The statement "I can't do it!" isn't a part of Guadalupe 'Lupe' Valencia's reality.
 Now completing her first year at UC Berkeley, Lupe's story is a real-life success, right in our own backyard.

 For many LMC students, faculty and staff, Lupe is a familiar face on campus.
-Maybe its because she was a student worker here in LMC's transfer center, assessment center, counseling department and information center (where she is employed as an hourly classified staff member today).
+Maybe its because she was a student worker here in LMC's Transfer Programs & Services, assessment center, counseling department and information center (where she is employed as an hourly classified staff member today).
 Or maybe it's because she was involved with Puente, La Raza, Brother2Sister, and busy mentoring other Hispanic students on campus during her student time here.
 Or perhaps it was because last spring, she was an active mentor for UC Berkeley's Starting Point, a mentorship program supporting community college students considering enrolling at UC Berkeley.

 At any rate, Lupe has made her mark at LMC.
 A first-generation college attendee and graduate, she stands out as an older student (now alumna) bent on succeeding with her education.
 Younger students have always migrated towards her for advice and support.
 Her daughter has joined her here for two summers while on break from a computer graphics bachelor's program at San Francisco State.

 "It was the concurrent enrollment program that fueled my interest in trying Cal", explained Lupe. " I found out everything about it that I could.
 Another LMC classmate enrolled with me and we tested it out.
 The first class we tried to get into was full.
 The second, we just showed up and talked with the professor."